pwichmann/deep-learning-with-vector-graphics-book/quiver_book/03_related_work/papers/Carlier_et_al_2020.md

 The following SVG normalization steps are carried out:

-1. All SVGs are scaled to a **normalized viewbox of size 256 x 256
-2. Paths are canonicalized, that is, any shapes starting position is chosen to be the topmost leftmost point and the commands are oriented clockwise
+1. Paths are canonicalized, that is, any shapes starting position is chosen to be the topmost leftmost point and the commands are oriented clockwise
+2. All SVGs are scaled to a **normalized viewbox of size 256 x 256.
+  * This step is called "numericalize" within the DeepSVG code and can be found in `dataset.preprocess` where `svg.numericalize(256)` is

+If `dataset.simplify` is called, the following three steps are executed:

+1. `svg.canonicalize(normalize=normalize)`
+2. `svg.simplify_heuristic()`
+3. `svg.normalize()`

 ### Embedding